JosephLai241/fetters/README.md

 - Conveniently open links to job applications in your browser (given a URL) or document viewer (given a local filepath).
 - Display application insights (ie. How many applications are in progress, how many have been rejected, how many are in pending status, etc.).
 - Group job applications by sprints.
+- Export tracked job applications to an XLSX file.

 # Installation